pvico/RX-Dual-Power/README.md

 The circuit is based on the Linear Technology LTC4412

-To connect your STM32 SWD programmer (e.g. STMicroelectronics ST-Link/V2) to the PCB, use a "DYKB 1.27mm spacing Test stand PCB clip" double row 1.27mm-3P, available on Aliexpress.
+To connect your STM32 SWD programmer (e.g. STMicroelectronics ST-Link/V2) to the PCB, use a "DYKB 1.27mm spacing Test stand PCB clip, double row, 1.27mm-3P", available on Aliexpress.

 <img css="margin:0 auto;" width="600px" src="Additional Documents/img/SWD Clip.jpg">